 This is a uniquely Mexico City tour and one that you would be remiss not to check out.
 These tours are often accompanied by a visit to the Frida Kahlo Museum (one of the must-visit Mexico City museums), so you can kill two birds with one stone.
 Or you could opt to take the tour at night while the boats are all lit up for a different experience!

 5. Puebla & Cholula

 While there are almost too many things to do in Mexico City, you may want to take advantage of your time in Mexico’s interior with a day trip to see a whole new area… One of the best day routs, in my opinion, would be heading out to Puebla and Cholula (situated right next to one another).

-The setting of the towns, beneath the striking volcano of Popocatépetl, which is the second highest peak in Mexico at 17,800 feet, are unrivaled.
+The setting of the towns, beneath the striking volcano of Popocatépetl, which is the second-highest peak in Mexico at 17,800 feet, is unrivaled.
 Puebla is the capital of churches in Mexico and features beautiful, colorful architecture throughout.

 While the main draw of Cholula is the world’s largest pyramid, which has tunnels you can explore like Indiana Jones.
 It is quite a cool experience!